mdolce8/WSU-NOvA-Vertexer/Prod5.1-FD/README.md

 ## 0. Pre-processing
 As it stands, the code is set up to run on the WSU cluster.
 The objective is to slim the file sizeby reducing the other unnecessary NOvA variables.
-The only variables we need are:
+The variables we require are:

 - `cvnmap`
+- `vtx.{x,y,z}`
+- `firstcell{x,y}
-- `vtx.{x,y,z}`.
+- `firstplane`

+The `cvnmap` and `vtx.{x,y,z}` values are explicitly required for training.
+The pixelmaps (`cvnmap`) are our features and the true vertex location is our label.

+There are other variables we need that record the information of which cell (for x and y coordinates) and plane (for z) is the start of the pixel map.
+This will allow us to translate back and forth from detector space to pixel map space.

 To start, we run a bash script to create the slurm configuration for a WSU Beoshock cluster job(s).
 In an SSH session on the BeoShock cluster, we use this incantation:
 ```